swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3720.JPEG" alt="Claw Gear" width=600>

-Turn over and attach Claw Servo Holder with M2.6 x 6mm screws.
+Turn over and attach Claw Servo Holder with M2.6 x 6 mm screws.
 Ensure that gear retention ring can still rotate freely.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3721.JPEG" alt="Claw Base" width=600>

-Shorten wires on ONE SIDE of 6mm or 6.5mm slip to 5cm long.
+Shorten wires on ONE SIDE of 6 mm or 6.5 mm slip to 5 cm long.
 I like to shorten the side where the wires are on the outside of the slip ring.
 We only need 3 wires.
 I like to use the Black, Red, and Yellow wires, since they are the closest match to the wires on the 21g Servo.
 Carefully clip off extra wires so they are not in the way.